 The probability of inter- and intraspecific contact rates of Mastomys natalensis across a land use gradient

-Focusing on the reservoir species of LASV, M. natalensis, we analysed the probability of contact using 13 ERGM models (8/10 village networks, 5/10 agricultural networks), which were deemed suitable for random-effects meta-analysis.
-The odds of a contact being observed for M. natalensis were low compared to all potential contacts (observed and unobserved edges) and similar across both agricultural (Odds Ratio = 0.14, 95% Confidence Interval = 0.09-0.23, p < 0.001) and village land use (OR = 0.24, 95% C.I. = 0.17-0.36, p < 0.001) (Figure 5A).
-There was substantial heterogeneity in contact odds between networks across different visits for both land use types (τagriculture2 = 0.26, Q = 112, p < 0.001 and τvillage2 = 0.23, Q = 54, p < 0.001).
-Compared to other rodent species, M. natalensis was observed to form fewer contacts overall.
+Focusing on the reservoir species of LASV, M. natalensis, we analysed the probability of contact using 11 ERGM models (6/10 village networks, 5/10 agricultural networks), which were deemed suitable for random-effects meta-analysis.
+The odds of an edge being observed for M. natalensis were low compared to all potential edges (observed and unobserved edges) and similar across both agricultural (Odds Ratio = 0.05, 95% Confidence Interval = 0.03-0.07, p < 0.001) and village land use (OR = 0.15, 95% C.I. = 0.09-0.23, p < 0.001) (Figure 5A).
+There was substantial heterogeneity in odds between networks across different visits for both land use types (τagriculture2 = 0.21, Q = 38, p < 0.001 and τvillage2 = 0.29, Q = 35, p < 0.001).
+Compared to other rodent species M. natalensis was observed to form fewer contacts overall.

-When examining inter-specific contacts, M. natalensis showed a marginally reduced, non-statistically significant odds of interacting with other species in agricultural (OR = 0.49, 95% C.I. = 0.24-1.01, p = 0.054) and village settings (OR = 0.74, 95% C.I. = 0.55-1.01, p = 0.055) compared to inter-specific contacts among other rodent species (Figure 5B).
-Notably, there was substantial heterogeneity in inter-specific contact odds between networks (τagriculture2 = 0.59, Q = 31, p < 0.001 and τvillage2 = 0.09, Q = 15, p = 0.03).
-Land use type did not appear to significantly influence the probability of inter-specific contact for M. natalensis relative to other species.
+When examining inter-specific space-sharing, M. natalensis showed a reduced odds of interacting with other species in village settings (OR = 0.49, 95% C.I. = 0.33-0.73, p < 0.001) and a marginally reduced non-statistically significant odds in agricultural settings (OR = 0.6, 95% C.I. = 0.33-1.08, p = 0.089) compared to inter-specific contacts among other rodent species (Figure 5B).
+There was no substantial heterogeneity in inter-specific contact odds between networks (τagriculture2 = 0.22, Q = 8.5, p = 0.07 and τvillage2 = 0.09, Q = 8, p = 0.15).

-Conversely, M. natalensis showed a statistically significantly increase in the odds of forming intra-specific contacts in agricultural settings (OR = 7.5, 95% C.I. = 3.42-16.5, p < 0.001), but not in village settings (OR = 1.69, 95% C.I. = 0.85-3.36, p = 0.13) (Figure 5C).
-Heterogeneity in intra-specific contact odds was low in both land use types (τagriculture2 = 0.22, Q = 5.6, p = 0.23 and τvillage2 = 0.39, Q = 12, p = 0.1).
-These findings suggest that M. natalensis was statistically significantly more likely to engage in intra-specific interactions in agricultural settings compared to other small mammals but not in villages.
+Conversely, M. natalensis showed a statistically significantly increase in the odds of intra-specific space-sharing in agricultural settings (OR = 5.14, 95% C.I. = 2.17-12.2, p < 0.001), but not in village settings (OR = 1.96, 95% C.I. = 0.79-4.82, p = 0.15) (Figure 5C).
+Heterogeneity in intra-specific contact odds was low in both land use types (τagriculture2 = 0, Q = 2.6, p = 0.63 and τvillage2 = 0.14, Q = 6, p = 0.3).
+These findings suggest that M. natalensis was statistically significantly more likely to engage in intra-specific space-sharing in agricultural settings compared to other small mammals but not in villages.

-Sensitivity analyses revealed no changes in the direction of effect sizes when altering the contact radius (Supplementary Figures 5.1 and 5.2, for 15 and 50 meters respectively).
+Sensitivity analyses revealed no changes in the direction of effect sizes when altering the contact radius although the magnitude of the effect sizes varied (Supplementary Figures 5.1 and 5.2).
 Additionally, leave-one-out sensitivity analyses for influential networks did not indicate meaningful changes in the effect size magnitude or direction.
-These results support the robustness of the findings concerning contact buffer assumptions and community composition changes across visits.
+These results support the robustness of the findings across space-sharing buffer area assumptions and community composition changes across visits.

 Figure 5: Random effects meta-analysis of ERGM network models reporting the odds of a contact being observed for M natalensis.
 A) The odds ratio of a contact being observed for M. natalensis in Agricultural or Village land use types.
 B) The odds ratio of a contact being observed between M. natalensis and an individual of a different rodent species.
 C) The odds ratio of a contact being observed between M. natalensis and another M. natalensis.

-Association of Lassa mammarenavirus seropositivity and position within a small-mammal community contact network
+Association of LASV seropositivity and position within a small-mammal community contact network